← All guides·Guide·6 min read

 • Typing speed tools.
 Sites such as TypingTest.com or 10FastFingers allow you to test your WPM under timed conditions.
 Aim to reach 35 WPM comfortably before your assessment, giving yourself a margin.

 • Emergency services audio clips.
-Search online for recordings of 999 calls (many are publicly available in news articles or documentaries) and practise typing key details as you listen.
+Search online for recordings of 999 calls (many are publicly available in news articles or documentaries) and practice typing key details as you listen.

 • Spelling and abbreviations.
 Familiarise yourself with common emergency services abbreviations and the phonetic alphabet (Alpha, Bravo, Charlie...) as these may appear in simulated call recordings.